jx/win10script/README.md

 - Remove automatic enabling of Dark Mode.
 - Remove automatic installation of Chocolatey.
 - Does not install any applications.
 - Removes all inadvised security tweaks aside from disabling SMB1.
-None of the security twaks should be done blindly.
+None of the security tweaks should be done blindly.
 - Removes all Server tweaks.
 Do not run this on servers.
 Period.
 - Does not remove Smart Screen in IE.
 - Does not remove GPS location feature.